ludico1959/compassolisa/README.md

-# COMPASSOLISA 🚘
+# COMPASSOLISA 🚘🔑🙎‍♂️

 This API RESTful includes the four basic CRUD operations and it is about a luxury and semi luxury car rental system.

+**Note:** This is is my first API ever, so maybe you can find some bugs, incompleted own modules and some bad code practices.
+I was developing it during my internship and it was my first contact with Node.js.
+At the time, I was just learning how to implement tests with [Jest](https://www.npmjs.com/package/jest).
+Fot this reason, my tests also don't have a good coverage percentage.
+My next API's in this repository improved since this one and maybe some day I will come here and update it.

 ## 💾 Resources